vectordotdev/vector/docs/usage/configuration/sources/docker.md

   include_containers = "ffd2bc2cb74a"

   #  A list of container object labels to match against when filtering running
   # containers.
-This should follow the described label's synatx described in
+This should follow the described label's synatx in
   # https://docs.docker.com/config/labels-custom-metadata/.
   #
   # * optional